-Credit Builders Alliance (CBA) supports mission-driven housing providers to develop and implement rent reporting initiatives through the provision of training, technical assistance, and CBA-Esusu Rent Reporter—a turnkey platform for reporting rental payments to the credit bureaus.
+In partnership with Esusu Financial, Inc., CBA supports mission-driven housing providers to develop and implement rent reporting initiatives through the provision of training, technical assistance, and CBA-Esusu Rent Reporter-- a turnkey platform for reporting rental payments to the consumer reporting agencies.

 Why offer Rent Reporting?

 Unlike homeowners, renters historically have not gotten ‘credit’ on their credit reports for making their monthly housing payments.
-Renters are seven times more likely to have a minimal credit history that is deemed unscorable by the credit bureaus compared to homeowners.
-Many have limited opportunities to build credit history which directly impacts their ability to get and stay ahead in today’s economy.
+Renters are seven times more likely to have an unscorable credit history compared to homeowners.
+Many also have limited opportunities to build credit history, which directly impacts their ability to get and stay ahead in today’s economy.

 Reporting rental payments is a proven strategy that offers low-income renters an opportunity to build credit as a financial asset without taking on additional debt.
 Find out more about the impact that rent reporting has had on the credit scores of affordable housing resident across the country by reading our white paper The Power of Rent Reporting Pilot.

 Interested in exploring offering rent reporting to your residents?
 Get started by taking these four short steps:

 - Watch our 10 minute Orientation to Rent Reporting Video (below!)

 - Review the rent reporting readiness checklist to ensure that your organization is a good fit